 There are a number of factors that will play into whether or not you can have that record expunged such as what is your prior record?
 How many incidences do you have on that prior record?
 How long ago did those incidences happen?
 Has there been a sufficient amount of time that has passed since then?
 Do you fall under one of the public interest categories that is not basically an automatic or an expungement that really never has an issue with the prosecutor’s office?
 These are all factors that need to be taken into consideration when making a determination as to whether or not your record can be expunged.

-Call Me to Learn About Seeking Expungement in New Jersey for Your Conviction
+Who Should I Call to Learn About Seeking Expungement in New Jersey for My Conviction?

 Anyone who has a criminal record recognizes how tough it may be to find a job.
 All things being equal, prospective employers will hire the person without a criminal record.